-Zoos in History

-Unit Reference F/650/8777

-Level 3

-Credit Value 3

-Guided Learning (GL) 24 hours

-Unit Summary Learners will look back at how zoos operated historically and compare them to modern day zoos.
+Zoos in History Unit Reference F/650/8777 Level 3 Credit Value 3 Guided Learning (GL) 24 hours Unit Summary Learners will look back at how zoos operated historically and compare them to modern day zoos.
 This will enable learners to see how far animal welfare has come, and how to move practices forward to continue to improve the lives of zoo animals in captivity.

-Learning Outcomes (1 to 3) Assessment Criteria (1.1 to 3.3)

-The learner will The learner can

-Understand the development of zoos over time 1.1 Explain the history of zoos in the UK and internationally 1.2 Describe the shift in keeping animals for entertainment in early zoos to animal conservation in modern day zoos

-2. Know the roles of the modern zoo 2.1 Evaluate the way zoos provide education, entertainment, research facilities and conservation sites2.2 Analyse public views of the role of the modern zoo

-3. Understand modern zookeeping roles 3.1 Describe the history of zookeeping 3.2 Compare early zookeeping roles and modern day zookeeping roles 3.3 Evaluate the ways in which modern day Zookeepers can assist in promoting the ethos of zoos
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 3) The learner will Assessment Criteria (1.1 to 3.3) The learner can Understand the development of zoos over time 1.1 Explain the history of zoos in the UK and internationally 1.2 Describe the shift in keeping animals for entertainment in early zoos to animal conservation in modern day zoos Know the roles of the modern zoo 2.1 Evaluate the way zoos provide education, entertainment, research facilities and conservation sites 2.2 Analyse public views of the role of the modern zoo Understand modern zookeeping roles 3.1 Describe the history of zookeeping3.2 Compare early zookeeping roles and modern-day zookeeping roles 3.3 Evaluate the ways in which modern day Zookeepers can assist in promoting the ethos of zoos

-Zoological Conse vatio on Unit Reference H/650/8778 Level 3 3 Credit Value 3 Guided Learning (GL) 24 h ours Unit Summary Learners will evaluate conservation in zoos, including the ethics and welfare of keeping animals, breeding programmes, and the methods used both nationally and internationally to enhance the gene pool and protect animals from extinction.
-Learning Outcomes (1 to 2) Assessment Criteria (1.1 to 2.3) The learner will learner can Know different zoo conservation strategies 1.1 Evaluate the perception of zoo animal conservation to different groups of people 1.2 Describe in-situ and ex-situ conservation 1.3 Compare methods of conservation used by zoos 1.4 Explain the work of organisations linked to zoo conservation 1.5 Evaluate the suitability of conservation strategies currently used in zoos 2.
-Understand the complexities of captive animal breeding programmes 2.1 Evaluate ethical breeding programmes for conservation within zoos F. 2 3 2.2 Explain the use of stud books and breeding programmes for zoo animals 2.3 Compare national and international breeding programmes in zoos
+Zoological Conservation Unit Reference H/6!
+50/8778 Level 3 Credit Value 3 Guided Learning (GL) 24 h ours Unit Summary Learners will evaluate conservation in zoos, including the ethics and welfare of keeping animals, breeding programmes, and the methods used both nationally and internationally to enhance the gene pool and protect animals from extinction.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 2) Assessment Criteria (1.1 to 2.3) The learner will The learner can Know different zoo conservation strategies 1.1 Evaluate the perception of zoo animal conservation to different groups of people 1.2 Describe in-situ and ex-situ conservation 1.3 Compare methods of conservation used by zoos 1.4 Explain the work of organisations linked to zoo conservation 1.5 Evaluate the suitability of conservation strategies currently used in zoos 2.
+Understand the complexities of captive animal breeding programmes 2.1 Evaluate ethical breeding programmes for conservation within zoos p. og. a.iiiico 2.2 Explain the use of stud books and breeding programmes for zoo animals 2.3 Compare national and international breeding programmes in zoos

-Zoo Enclosure Design and Improvement Unit Reference J/650/8779 Level 3 Credit Value 3 Guided Learning (GL) 24 h ours Unit Summary Learners will be provided with information on the design and improvement of zoo animal enclosure improve and maintain welfare, bearin restrictions imposed in mind.
-Learning Outcomes (1 to 3) (1.1 ssment Criteria to 3.3) 1.
-Know the health and safety requirements for enclosure design 1.1 Describe health and safety considerations for zoo enclosure design 1.2 Explain the methods and importance of risk assessment in enclosure design 1.3 Describe Zookeeper and public safety considerations for enclosure design 2.
+Unit Reference J/65 0/8779 Level 3 Credit Value 3 Guided Learning (GL) 24 h ours Unit Summary Learners will be provided with information on the design and improvement of zoo animal enclosures improve and maintain welfare, bearing restrictions imposed in mind.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes Assessment Criteria (1 to 3) The learner will (1.1 to 3.3) The learner can Know the health and safety requirements for enclosure design 1.1 Describe health and safety considerations for zoo enclosure design 1.2 Explain the methods and importance of risk assessment in enclosure design 1.3 Describe Zookeeper and public safety considerations for enclosure design 2.
 Understand zoo animal enclosure improvement 2.1 Explain reasons for enclosure improvement, including public perception 2.2 Describe methods used to assess and improve zoo animal enclosures 2.3 Describe the roles of organisations and legislation when improving zoo animal enclosures 3.
-Know general zoo design 3.1 Evaluate considerations for zoo design 3.2 Analyse the impact of location, style and building restrictions on zoo design 3.3 Summarise advances in zoo design
+Know general zoo design 3.1 Evaluate considerations for zoo design

+3.2 Analyse the impact of location, style and building restrictions on zoo design 3.3 Summarise advances in zoo design